wilsontelab/svx-mdi-tools/docs/installation/genome.md

 mdi download iGenomes --urls ${URL} --output-dir ${PWD}/iGenomes --data-name hg38
 ```

-If you do not have Singularity available on your server, the above command will fail
+If you do not have Singularity on your server, the above command will fail
 until you build the required conda runtime environment:

 ```sh
 mdi download conda --create
 ```

-See:
+For more information, see:

 ```sh
 mdi download --help
 mdi download iGenomes --help
 mdi download conda --help
 ```

-for more information.

 If you already have an appropriately formatted reference genome installation you can use it,
 but it must conform to the iGenomes folder specifications.